-The Pharmaceutical & Translational Sciences (PHTS) Program brings together, under one umbrella, the school’s three laboratory-based PhD programs—Clinical and Experimental Therapeutics (CXPT), Molecular Pharmacology and Toxicology (MPTX) and Pharmaceutical Sciences (PSCI).
-This promotes a more cohesive interdisciplinary experience advancing education and offering opportunities to sample the entire range of innovative research options.
+The USC Mann School’s Pharmaceutical & Translational Sciences Program brings together three laboratory-based PhD programs—Clinical and Experimental Therapeutics, Molecular Pharmacology and Toxicology and Pharmaceutical Sciences, promoting a more cohesive interdisciplinary experience advancing education and offering opportunities to sample the entire range of innovative research options.

-The MPTX PhD Program provides training in molecular mechanisms of disease as well as disease and drug interaction.
+The PhD in Molecular Pharmacology and Toxicology program provides training in molecular mechanisms of disease and in disease and drug interactions.
 Coursework emphasizes molecular pharmacology and the interaction of drugs with cell physiology.
 Research areas are laboratory-based and include drug design and development, receptor pharmacology, pharmacodynamics, medicinal chemistry, cancer biology and pharmacology, immunology, metabolism and biochemistry, molecular- and neuro-pharmacology, and oxidant and environmental toxicology.
-The MPTX PhD program and the PSCI PhD program are both administered under the umbrella of the Department of Pharmacology and Pharmaceutical Sciences.

-The PSCI PhD Program provides training that emphasizes basic as well as applied research through advanced coursework in contemporary pharmaceutical sciences.
-Independent laboratory research areas include drug design, development, targeting and delivery; medicinal chemistry; computational chemistry; pharmaceutics; pharmacokinetics; pharmacodynamics; immunology; and molecular and cell biology.
-The PSCI PhD program and the MPTX PhD program are both administered under the umbrella of the Department of Pharmacology and Pharmaceutical Sciences.
+The PhD in Pharmaceutical Sciences program provides training that emphasizes both basic and applied research through advanced coursework in contemporary pharmaceutical sciences.
+Independent laboratory research areas include drug design, development, targeting and delivery, medicinal chemistry, computational chemistry, pharmaceutics, pharmacokinetics, pharmacodynamics, immunology and molecular and cell biology.

-The CXPT track provides cross-training between clinical and basic sciences—focusing on the investigation of disease processes, drug development, and the efficacy and toxicity of therapeutic regimens.
+The PhD in Clinical and Experimental Therapeutics program provides cross-training between clinical and basic sciences, focusing on the investigation of disease processes, drug development, and the efficacy and toxicity of therapeutic regimens.
 Course requirements and research opportunities offer both experimental (basic) and disease-focused experiences.
-The emphasis in this track is clinical translational, using molecular and translational science techniques to address clinically relevant research questions.
+The emphasis in this track is on clinical translational research, using molecular and translational science techniques to address clinically relevant research questions.

 How did your time at the USC Mann School impact you?